symfony/symfony-docs/cookbook/bundles/tests.rst

     // Dump the Response's headers and print the Response's content
     $response->send();

-In this example Symfony is used as an application that mimicks the HTTP protocol, which means that it is possible to write transversal tests (System Tests) by building "manually" a ``Request``, giving it to our application and then check the returned ``Response``.
+In this example, Symfony is used as an application that mimicks the HTTP protocol, which means that it is possible to write transversal tests (System Tests) by building "manually" a ``Request``, giving it to our application and then check the returned ``Response``.